About Us

 After some hard lessons learnt and having overcome several tough challenges, the first vegetables were harvested at the end of April 2024 and Karoo Aquaponics Merweville now supplies mixed salad packs, celery, tomatoes and herbs to the local as well as Prince Albert retail and hospitality markets and have secured additional retail and restaurant markets, once production increases.

-In the not-to-distant future, Karoo Koppie Tea Garden & Deli will open, which will give visitors a chance to sit back and soak in the sounds of running water and lush greenery, in this Karoo oasis.
+Situated inside the Aquaponics farm is Karoo Koppie Tea Garden and Deli that gives visitors a chance to sit back and soak in the sounds of running water and lush greenery, in this Karoo oasis.

 Local Community Project